History of Suresnes: War of 1870-1871 and the Paris Commune

 From September 10, Suresnes is occupied by soldiers.
 They camped at the Château de la Source and in a dye factory.
 On the 18th, the engineers blew up the Château des Landes, as it was located on the military terrain of Mont Valérien, and interfered with the fort's batteries' view of the Château de Saint-Cloud, where the Prussian headquarters were located.
 108 artillery pieces were placed in front of the fort.
 On October 9, a detachment of the Suresnes National Guard, then at Les Ternes, came to town to collect wood and potatoes for the battalion.
 50 men were also seconded to the municipality after properties were looted.
 The next day, cannon shells destroy the “Lanterne de Démosthène” in the Parc de Saint-Cloud, as it could have served as an observatory for the Prussians.
 On the 17th, the mayor decided to have two of the church's three bells melted down to build a cannon bearing the name of Suresnes; however, this did not happen, and traces of the bells were lost.
 On October 21, on the other side of the mountain, the Battle of Buzenval took place, with the participation of General Louis Jules Trochu, who had earlier observed the battlefield from the fortress.

-On October 26, the majority of the municipal council decided that the running of the schools and the asylum would henceforth be entrusted to laymen rather than clerics.
+On October 26, the majority of the municipal council decided that the running of the schools and the asylum would henceforth be entrusted to laypeople rather than clerics.
 Shortly afterward, the mayor expressed his satisfaction with Suresnes' financial health - the first time this optimism appeared in the archives.
 On November 10, the fort received a 24-mm naval gun with a range of 7.5–8 km and a projectile weight of 144 kg; it was christened Valérie.
 It fired as far as the Saint-Germain terrace, near the Henri IV pavilion (then the Prussian officers' mess), at boats built on the Île de la Loge, the Château de Beauregard, the Breteuil battery, and the Meudon battery.
 After 1871, the Valerie was exhibited in a Berlin square, returned to Paris after the Treaty of Versailles in 1920, made its way back to Germany after Hitler's victory, then returned to France again in 1945, being installed in the courtyard of honor of the Invalides and finally permanently in the fortress.
 The archives do not allow us to determine whether the famous projectile that hit William I's motorcade at the Marly aqueduct was fired from the Valérie.
 This artillery piece had a “sister”, the Joséphine.

 Rue Cluseret, formerly Rue de la Groue (a stony land favourable to wine growing) renamed after this general of the Commune, born in Suresnes.